FalsitaFine/correlationModel/README.md

 # correlationModel

-It is a tool created for the word fixing model (https://github.com/FalsitaFine/wordfixing).
+It is a toolbox created for the word fixing model (https://github.com/FalsitaFine/wordfixing).

-Compute the relationship between different terms with the following idea: if two words are likely to appear together in a same text sentence, then they are related.
+The correlation tool computes the relationship between different terms with the following idea: if two words are likely to appear together in a same text sentence, then they are related.

+There are also tools for collecting medical articles and tools for generate training files in this repo.

-This tool has not been used in the fixing model, where Word2Vec approach is used instead.
+These tools has not been used in the fixing model, where Word2Vec approach is used instead.